The Emerald Isle strikes a chord with artist/ journalist Erik Scalavino,

-While tracing Dingle Peninsula’s outline in a car earlier today, grey clouds covered me like a quilt.
-By early evening, they’ve vanished, leaving nothing but pristine, pastel blue sky above charming, walkable Ennis.
-Even a jacket is unnecessary, as temps are their warmest all day – a comfy 22 Celsius.
-I interpret this as favorable to my mission.
+While I trace Dingle Peninsula’s outline in a car, grey clouds cover me like an Irish quilt.
+Though by early evening, they’ve vanished, leaving nothing but pristine, pastel blue sky above charming, walkable Ennis and rendering my jacket superfluous, as temps reach their warmest all day – a comfy 22 Celsius.
+How can I interpret this change in weather as anything other than favorable to my mission?

-Even more serendipitously, Ennis is hosting the 48th annual Fleadh Nua (pronounced “flah NEW-uh”), the most prestigious of Ireland’s many trad festivals.
-Fleadh Nua started in Dublin in 1970, but Ennis has hosted every one since 1974.
-It’s running literally morning, noon, and night all this week in area pubs and other establishments.
+Serendipity on my side, I soon discover that Ennis happens to be hosting the 48th annual Fleadh Nua (pronounced “flah NEW-uh”), the most prestigious of Ireland’s many trad festivals.
+Although Fleadh Nua started in Dublin in 1970, Ennis has hosted them since 1974.
+All throughout this festival week, area pubs and other establishments will generate music morning, noon, and night.
+Here in Ennis, it comes with a guarantee.

-Professional Irish musicians headline various scheduled events, but any amateur with an instrument, including a capable singing voice, is welcome to join the fun.
-Anyone at all, like a guy named Sean, from Amherst, Mass.
+Professional Irish musicians headline various scheduled events, but any amateur with an instrument, including a capable singing voice, is welcome – encouraged? – to join the fun.
+Anyone at all, like a guy named Sean, from Amherst, Massachusetts.
 White hair cups his ears and coats his goatee.
 His weapon of choice: the mandolin.

 “I came here last summer with my wife.
 Loved it so much, I’m here for the whole week this time.
-Rented a car and a cottage about 15 minutes away,” he explains while waiting for a Guinness inside Brogan’s, whose deep, narrow interior has, since 1794 (yes, 1794!), been sucking in its gut to fit between the other colorful storefronts on O’Connell Street.
-Sean’s among several music lovers here eager to add to Brogan’s rich history.
+Rented a car and a cottage about 15 minutes away,” he explains while waiting for his Guinness inside Brogan’s.
+Since the end of the 18th century (1794, to be precise), this pub’s deep, narrow interior has sucked in its gut to fit between other colorful storefronts on O’Connell Street.
+Today, Sean’s among several music lovers here, each eager to draw from, as well as add to Brogan’s rich history.

 “I didn’t play at breakfast this morning, but I’ll participate in most of the other sessions.
 My son and grandson want to come next time and see me play.”

 Tonight, Sean joins the local headliners, an accomplished male-female duo of Eoin O’Neill (unrelated to Rory, so far as I know), who strums a guitar-like instrument called a bouzouki, and Bríd O’Gorman, a flutist.
-Their promoted 7:30 start time comes and goes without a peep, as they await an expected influx of reinforcements.
+Their promoted 7:30 start time comes and goes silently, as they await an expected influx of accompaniment.

 Soon, we have two bodhráns, a few mandolins and citterns, several fiddles, a couple of flutes, a banjo, and a squeeze box.
-Their players arrange themselves in an oval around O’Neill and O’Gorman, instruments poised, yet no one rushes to get things started, which intensifies the pub’s restless chatter.
+Their players arrange themselves in an oval around O’Neill and O’Gorman, instruments poised, yet no one rushes to get things started, which only magnifies my anticipation, along with the pub’s restless chatter.

 ♫♪ ♫♪ ♫♪

 At ten past 8, without so much as a tune-up, the music begins – quietly, almost furtively at first.
-O’Gorman’s flute blazes the trail, with O’Neill’s bouzouki not far behind.
+O’Gorman’s flute blazes the trail, with O’Neill’s bouzouki providing reinforcement.

-Drink in hand, I bid farewell to the cute blonde tending bar and wedge myself into the front left corner of the “stage,” an area no larger than 15 square feet.
-Suffused in a reddish glow, it rests two steps above the main pub floor, with three sets of diamond mullioned windows looking out onto O’Connell Street and floor-to-ceiling glass-encased shelves protecting bottles of whiskey on the side walls.
+Drink in hand, I bid farewell to the cute blonde tending bar and wedge myself into the front left corner of the “stage,” a space no larger than 15 square feet.
+Suffused in a reddish glow, it rises two steps above the main pub floor, with three sets of diamond mullioned windows looking out onto O’Connell Street and floor-to-ceiling glass-encased shelves protecting bottles of Irish whiskey on the side walls.

-After three up-tempo offerings, O’Neill calls for a mood change by encouraging a male friend in the group to “Sing us something that’ll make us cry.”
+After three up-tempo offerings, O’Neill calls for a mood change by beseeching a male friend in the group to “Sing us something that’ll make us cry.”

 Spectators shush one another as Brogan’s falls silent.
-O’Neill’s buddy, with his back to the audience, begins his a cappella solo.
-His song grieves for young lads who’ve gone off and given their lives in an armed conflict.
+O’Neill’s buddy, his back to the audience, begins an a cappella solo that grieves for young lads who’ve gone off to give their lives in an armed conflict.
 At each refrain, O’Neill and the other men instinctively lend their voices, but yield to the lead singer during his slow, tender verses.
 It’s short, poignant, and draws deserved applause before the band goes back to playing its livelier instrumental tunes.

-There’s a wonderful esprit de corps among these performers, including my fellow New Englander, who’s comfortably settled into his role.
+A wonderful esprit de corps develops among these performers, including my fellow New Englander, who’s comfortably settled into his role.
 When we make eye contact, I offer a wink and a thumbs-up.
 Sean, strumming more confidently now, returns them with a grin and a satisfied nod.
-Unspoken but fully understood is that this – the prospect and realization of such a moment – is what brought us both to Ireland.
+Unspoken but fully understood is that this – the prospect and realization of such a moment – brought us both to Ireland.